DataDog/hiring-engineers/answers.md

 Yes, you can just edit the .yaml file.
 Alternatively you can edit it from the metrics summary page.

 ## What is the Anomaly graph displaying?
-Monitoring Data

 On the graph, the Anomaly will show any deviation o based on previous collected metrics.
 This could be a good graph for identifying inconsistencies or having a different behavior than expected.

-## Since this monitor is going to alert pretty often, you don’t want to be alerted when you are out of the office.
-Set up two scheduled downtimes for this monitor:
+## Can you schedule downtime for alerts if you don’t want to be alerted when you are out of the office?

-One that silences it from 7pm to 9am daily on M-F, And one that silences it all day on Sat-Sun.
-Make sure that your email is notified when you schedule the downtime and take a screenshot of that notification.
+Yes, you can set alerts that silence at any time.
+For me, I have one that silences it from 7pm to 9am daily on M-F, And one that silences it all day on Sat-Sun.

-I went into the GUI to make these changes and then sent in a screen shot.
+I went into the GUI to make these changes and you can see an example in my my uploads.

 ## What is the difference between a Service and a Resource?